 My Life in Rugby: Luke Fielden – former Bedford and Newcastle wing

-Through good times and bad, rugby has been a part of my life and that will continue even though I've had to retire from the game.
+Through good times and bad, has been a part of my life and that will continue even though I’ve had to retire from the game.

-As a young lad, I remember going to watch the Middlesex , sat up high in the rafters at Twickenham with my rosette on.
+As a young lad, I remember going to watch the Middlesex , sat up high in the rafters at with my Bath rosette on.
 It was the first rugby event that my dad had taken me to and the atmosphere and everything about it really captivated my imagination.
 So, to lift the trophy as a player in 2007 was a special moment for me.

 I was studying at Northumbrian University at the time and Falcons academy manager Mark Laycock invited me to take part even though I had no direct involvement with the club at that stage.

-After graduating from University, I continued to play for , with whom I'd played senior rugby since about the age of 17.
-I was a great period in the club's history; we won the ‘Triple Treble' – the Cambridgeshire County Cup, the Eastern Counties Cup and promotion in the space of three years.
+After graduating from University, I continued to play for , with whom I’d played senior rugby since about the age of 17.
+I was a great period in the club’s history; we won the ‘Triple Treble’ – the Cambridgeshire Cup, the Eastern Counties Cup and promotion in the space of three years.

 In 2008/09, my last season with the Blood & Sand, James Shanahan had us playing some great rugby and we finished second to Birmingham & Solihull.
 Ordinarily, this would have been enough for us to secure another promotion to what is now the , but the decided to restructure the leagues and only the champions went up.

 As a loyal Cambridge lad, I would have probably stayed had we been promoted.
 Instead, I accepted an offer to join Bedford.
-I had some great coaching from the likes of Nick Walshe with Mike Rayer obviously overseeing the whole operation, and the squad was fully of characters – people like Paul Tupai, who I can't believe is still going strong at 40 years plus.
-We reached the play-off semi-finals only to lose to the eventual champions .
+I had some great coaching from the likes of Nick Walshe with Mike Rayer obviously overseeing the whole operation, and the squad was fully of characters – people like Paul Tupai, who I can’t believe is still going strong at 40 years plus.
+We reached the play-off semi-finals only to lose to the eventual champions Exeter.

 My decision to leave wasn’t straightforward, because I loved my time at the Blues and they’d given me my big chance, but the prospect of signing for Newcastle, a club in an area I knew well, was too appealing to turn down.